 Pregnant women are a turn-on for some men, and sexual imprinting may offer an uncomfortable explanation for this phenomenon.
+So why do men find pregnant women attractive?
 Sexual imprinting is how animals learn to choose suitable mates, usually by observing their parents at a tender age.
 In humans, scientists suspect that babies learn sexual preferences (and perhaps even fetishes) predominantly from their mothers.
 And if mom is pregnant, pregnancy is attractive.

 “Babies predominantly imprint on their caregivers, and mostly the mother — either because they spend more time with her or because of some biological trigger for imprinting, such as breastfeeding,” says Stefano Ghirlanda, Ph.D., a psychology professor at Brooklyn College.
 “If your mother is pregnant during the imprinting period, you may build an image of the ‘perfect partner’ that contains these characteristics.”

 In a study on this very subject, Ghirlanda notes that there are ample examples of sexual imprinting in animals.
 Goats who were raised by sheep mothers tend to only be sexually responsive to sheep.
 A giant panda once famously refused to mate with another panda but propositioned a zookeeper.
 Sexual imprinting in humans is more controversial because the human brain is still not well-understood.